microsoft/nn-Meter/docs/builder/build_kernel_latency_predictor.md

 parser_name: MyParser
 ```

+Note: Different with registering [operator and test case](./test_fusion_rules.md#build-customized-test-cases), the registration of customized kernel doesn't support the same name with different implementation (i.e., tensorflow or torch).
+This is because except the kernel class, there are also parts of config sampler and feature parser to define a customized kernel, which could have a difference between different implementation.
+If you want to register the same kernel with different implementation, you should set different builtin names to distinguish them, such as "mykernel_tf" and "mykernel_torch".

 ### Step 3: Register Customized Kernel into nn-Meter

 Run the following command to register customized kernel into nn-Meter: